3 genera

 Growth Duration: Annual

-Distribution: Scattered locations on both sides of the Cascades in Washington; British Columbia south to California; eastern North America.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to California; also in northeastern North America.

 Habitat: Moist, disturbed areas.